All Episodes

 He had not told it.

-He gone in there and said, Well, I don't want to know how to land it and I don't care about taking it off.
+He gone in there and said, well, I don't want to know how to land it, and I don't care about taking it off.

 I just want to fly it once up there.

-Raised a red flag, but it wasn't enough of a crime.
+Raised a red flag, but it wasn't enough of a crime, probable cause to open his computer.

-I think I ought to be fried.
+I think the guy ought to be fried.

 Don't misunderstand on general principles.

-But you know, I've I've just I've had a a I've had just some experience with all this.
+But, you know, I've just, I've had a, a, a, I've had just some experience with all this, you know, and I'm watching what's happening with Scooter Libby here.

-And Fitzgerald in his press conference said, I didn't even really look at that.
+And Fitzgerald in his press conference said, I didn't even barely look at that, that we didn't, whether she's covert or not.

-Bottom line is got to have somebody pay the price for this two years, and it's poor old scooter because he's in there lying during the grand jury during the process of the investigation.
+Bottom line is, got to have somebody pay the price for this two years, and it's poor old scooter because he's in there lying during the grand jury during the process of the investigation.

-We're gonna politicize it.
+We're going to politicize it.

-To me, it just it just seems way off.
+To me, it just seems way off.

-Well, it can happen because the uh the independent counsel, Mr. Fitzgerald, was given this wide latitude by the acting attorney John, I think it was James Comey, who's a very good friend, and then Comey said, uh do what you have to do here.
+Well, it can happen because the independent counsel, Mr. Fitzgerald, was given this wide latitude by the acting attorney, I think it was James Comey, who's a very good friend.

 And it's clear he just doesn't want to be presiding over a perjury trial in a case where there was no crime.

-It's gotta be bigger than that.
+It's got to be bigger than that.

-Uh, let us go to Durham, North Carolina.
+Let me just go to Durham, North Carolina.

 We got somebody from Durham on the phone who doesn't want to talk about rape.

-Uh Bob, welcome to the program.
+Bob, welcome to the program.

 Nice to have you with us.